cbhutad/Python_Crash_Course/Chapter6/Notes.md

 ```

-The last ending key-value pair also has comman at the end.
+The last ending key-value pair also has comma at the end.
+This is good practice as we can add new key:value pair dynamically and not get a syntax error.

 _Operations on dictionary_ :